barriosjorge/gmt_docs/src/software_development/installation.rst

     $ mkdir <local_working_dir>

-  where ``<local_working_dir>`` is in the current users' home directory, for example ~/work.
+  where ``<local_working_dir>`` is in the current users' home directory, for example, ~/work.
 The GMT software modules developed by the user are created in this folder.

 5. Add the following lines to your .bash_profile (or .kshrc or .bashrc depending on your preferred shell)